distenka/dotnet-core/README.md

 * Auto-discovery of nearby servers.
 * Real-time process status with live log viewer.
 * Processor can be written in any language **Currently .Net**.
-* Schedule events in multiple timezones.
+* Schedule events in multiple time zones.
 * Track CPU and memory usage for each process.
 * Historical stats with performance graphs.
 * Simple JSON messaging system for Processors.